day8/re-frame/README.md

 Finally, a clarification:  `app-db` doesn't actually have to be a reagent/atom containing a map.
 In theory, re-frame imposes no requirement here.
 It could be a [datascript] database.
-But, as you'll see, it would have to be a "reactive datastore" of some description (an "observable" datastore -- one that can tell you when it has changed).
-In truth, `app-db` doesn't really have to be a single atom -- the pattern allows for more than one, although our implementation is assumes one.
+But, as you'll see, it does have to be a "reactive datastore" (one that can tell you when it has changed).
+In truth, `app-db` doesn't really have to be a single atom -- the pattern allows for as many as you like,  although our implementation assumes one.

-##### The Magic Bit
+##### The Bit Of Magic

 Reagent provides a `ratom` (reagent atom) and a `reaction`.
 These are two key building blocks.

 `ratoms` are like normal ClojureScript atoms.
 You can `swap!` and `reset!` them, `watch` them, etc.

-`reaction` act a bit like a function.
+`reaction` acts a bit like a function.
 Its a macro which wraps some `computation` (some forms?) and returns a `ratom` containing the result of that `computation`.

-The magic bit is that `reaction` will automatically rerun the `computation` whenever the computation's "inputs" change, and `reset!` the originally returned `ratom` to the newly conputed value.
+The magic bit is that `reaction` will automatically rerun the `computation` whenever the computation's "inputs" change, and then `reset!` the originally returned `ratom` to the newly conputed value.

 Perhaps some code will help: